 Warehouses deal with numerous processes whose optimisation is necessary for a well-functioning warehousing system.
 They help in managing the order rates and in cost- control.
 They are also the main activities that take place at a warehouse.
 Companies gain an edge over their competitors as efficient warehousing services always mean better order fulfilment and, in turn, customer satisfaction.
-To achieve this goal, the following processes need to be well understood and worked upon.
-This will automatically be beneficial for the entire warehousing procedure.
+The following is a list of key warehouse processes that you should understand.

 The first process that takes place in a warehouse is the receiving.
 As the name suggests, this is the step in which the product reaches the warehouse.
 The workers are supposed to cross-check the items that have been received and ensure that they are of acceptable quality and quantity.
 This is carried out using a predetermined system wherein the ordered items are mentioned beforehand and tallied later on, once the order is received.
 It may be stored in the inventory(for the long-term) or the main storage area(for the short-term) based on its requirement.